Imamuddin Punjabi: Biography

-Imāmuddīn Punjabi was born in Batala, a city now in the Indian state of Punjab.
+Imamuddin was born in Batala, a city now in the Indian state of Punjab.
 He studied ahādith with Ahmad Ali Saharanpuri and graduated in the traditional dars-e-nizami from Darul Uloom Deoband.
-After completing his studies from the Deoband seminary, Punjabi pledged allegiance to Fazle Rahmān Ganj Murādābādi in Sufism.
+After completing his studies from the Deoband seminary, he pledged allegiance to Fazle Rahmān Ganj Murādābādi in Sufism.

-Punjabi moved to Maunath Bhanjan in 1298 AH.
+Imamuddin moved to Maunath Bhanjan in 1298 AH.
 He established Jamia Miftahul Uloom, a known seminary in the Indian state of Uttar Pradesh.

-Punjabi died in 1916 in Mau in the United Provinces of Agra and Oudh.
+He died in 1916 in Mau in the United Provinces of Agra and Oudh.